William Des Vœux: Governor of Hong Kong

 Des Vœux served as the tenth Governor of Hong Kong from 1887 to 1891.
 This was the last post he held in the Colonial Services.
 During his tenure the Peak Tram began operation in 1888, providing relatively affordable transportation for people living on The Peak.
 Des Vœux segregated the Peak together with effectively all the elevated areas of Hong Kong Island from crowded Chinese-style tenements by enacting the European District Reservation Ordinance in November of that year.
 A year before he left office, the newly established Hong Kong Electric Company began providing electricity to Hong Kong Island.

 Post-governorship

 After Des Vœux's time as Governor of Hong Kong ended, he entered retirement.
 He was created a Knight Grand Cross of the Order of St Michael and St George in 1893.
 In 1903, he published his memoirs called My Colonial Service in British Guiana, St. Lucia, Trinidad, Fiji, Australia, Newfoundland, and Hong Kong with Interludes.

 Personal life

-On 24 July 1875, Des Vœux married Marion Denison Pender (1856–1955), daughter of submarine telegraphy pioneer John Pender.
+On 24 July 1875, Des Vœux married Marion Denison Pender, daughter of submarine telegraphy pioneer John Pender and Emma Denison.
 They had two daughters and five sons, three of whom died in infancy.
 Des Vœux died in Brighton, England, on 15 December 1909.
 William Des Vœux's son Henry John (1876-1940), married Dorothy Turner-Farley in 1911.
 Their son, Lt-Colonel Sir Richard, the eighth and last Des Vœux baronet, was killed in action at Arnhem in September 1944.